 Referring to the last question, can anyone ever tell?

-While I would like to say not really, with the saturation of visual content on everyday devices, even the average person is becoming far more perceptive than ever before.
+With the saturation of visual content on everyday devices, the average person is becoming more perceptive than ever before.
 For example, on the obsession with social media, most people are essentially becoming auteurs of their own life.

 How does CLIPPED plan to change the common perception of the Music Video Industry?

-Through raising the profile of filmmakers and rightly increasing their perceived value by encouraging dialogue between the music and film sectors.
+Through raising the profile of filmmakers and rightly increasing their perceived value.
+We do this by encouraging dialogue between the music and film sectors.
 Many of the world’s greatest filmmakers began or still create music videos, justifying to the film, music and arts bodies that this is a valid art-form which deserves industry respect.
-Creating a clip takes a lot of work both on-set and in the post-production process, so fundamentally if we can keep enough music video creators in the game the quality of work will increase, ultimately benefiting everyone.
+Creating a clip takes a lot of work both on-set and in the post-production process.
+If we keep enough music video creators in the game, the quality of work will increase, ultimately benefiting everyone.

 What is CLIPPED doing to secure the future of this industry in Australia?

-By continually incentivising the creation of quality work through online promotional mechanisms, and events with recognition, awards, prizes, networking and learning opportunities.
+By continually incentivising the creation of quality work through online promotional mechanisms.
+Also with events with recognition, awards, prizes, networking and learning opportunities.
 We hope to change the landscape by ultimately encouraging proliferation and building communities.
 CLIPPED is continually seeking ways to spotlight the industry and reinforce how special of an art-form it is.